mindstix-labs/qa-automation-accelerator/readme.txt

 	./gradlew clean test -Denv.browser=chrome

 	---Note---
    -Here we are selecting chrome browser for our test execution.
-   -The required web drivers will be automatically downloaded and cached on first run.
+Other browsers supported are IE, firefox -The required web drivers will be automatically downloaded and cached on first run.
 (Courtesy: webdrivermanager)

 2. To execute only one scenario using tag, add "-Dcucumber.options=<value>" to gradle command.